pypa/packaging.python.org/source/quickstart.rst

 ..
 [2] Depending on your platform, this may require root or Administrator access.

 ..
-[3] On Linux and OSX, these tools will usually be available for the system
+[3] On Linux and OSX, pip and setuptools will usually be available for the system
        python from a system package manager (e.g. `yum` or `apt-get` for linux, or `homebrew` for OSX).
 Unfortunately, there is often delay in getting the latest version this way, so in most cases, you'll want to use the